pstorozenko/cs-poliactor/README.md

-# Description
+# Your face seems famous!

 Have you ever thought which actor are you the most similar to?
 That's exactly what our app will tell you!

-Blah blah blah

 # Features